OlgaPuntous/Fraud-detection-example-notebook/README.md

 # Fraud-detection-example-notebook

-This is my project I made during Jedha Bootcamp
+This is one of the projects I made during Jedha Bootcamp